Saturday, May 25, 2013 | Register | Login |

 The benefits:

-Although they may seem like they are extremely busy, most therapy professionals are nice people and are willing to take time out to talk to those just getting started.
+Although they may seem like they are extremely busy, most therapists are nice people and are willing to take time out to talk to those just getting started.

 LinkedIn is a great way to find private practice owners!